symbolicdata/symbolicdata.github.io/Main_Page.markdown

 SymbolicData tools and data are available for download under the terms of the **GNU Public License**.

 -   [Getting Started / What is this all about?](QuickStart "wikilink")
+-   There is a [proposal for SymbolicData reorganization](Organization "wikilink") towards an intercommunity project

 ### Main goals